 OPTIONAL: You can customize the banner by merging categories within banner spans.
 For example, to merge age groups.

-- Create an output on the Page by dragging a variable onto the Page and select the banner as the columns input.
+- Create an output on the Page by dragging a variable onto the Page and selecting the banner as the columns input.

-- OPTIONAL: Rename the combined category by right-clicking and select Rename.
+- OPTIONAL: Rename the combined category by right-clicking and selecting Rename.

 Next